 For registration and more info, please click here or email firstname.lastname@example.org for more info!

 LETS CREATE!
 Come move your soul and inspire your artistry with us!
 Learn how to communicate and connect with your subjects in a way you have never learned before, to make your images tell a story.
 We teach how connection with your subjects is 95% of your job and 5% is actually photographing them.
 You will learn how YOU as the photographer are responsible for the outcome of your images.
 You are the catalyst for the expressions and communication you capture..
 Create sense of wonder and capture innocence with Master Child Photographers Brooke Logue & Tonya Poitevint, as they take you on a 2 1/2 days, 2 evening journey, that will change you forever!
 Along with the “on location shooting”, Brooke and Tonya will be pulling back the curtain so that you can see their editing process from start to finish.
 You will be able to follow along with your own laptop or take notes.
 You will know the reason for each editing process and why it is important to the image.

 Just in case that isn’t enough to inspire your creativity, Steven Gustafson will be teaching sessions and working with students to learn how to communicate through their images.
 You will begin to understand that the perception of the viewer is of primary importance and how the elements in the image should work together to compliment that perception.
 He will also share ideas on exercising your imagination so that your images speak and convey your intended meaning.

 Brooke’s shootout will be using professional child models, with professional hair and makeup, and some props.
-Get a sense of shooting high fashion child, while at the same time telling a story or selling clothing.
+Get a sense of shooting some fashion mixed with some child models, while at the same time telling a story and selling clothing (editorial vs commercial, etc).
+Get this ins and outs, and how to get into the commercial/editorial/modeling field or just simply how to have a better sense of styling your own client.